hanana2000/Clinical_Isolate_target_gene_alignments/align_target_genes/README.md

 - Total individual aa differences:  conservative_subs + weak_subs + complete_mismatches + gaps in either sequence.
 This is individual amino acid differences, so it excludes indels (running gap count)
 - indel_count: number of gap runs (e.g. "---" counts as one event instead of 3)

+Ambiguous residues policy: X/B/Z/J equal pairs (e.g., X==X) count as identity; non-equal pairs (e.g., B vs D) are treated as mismatches; they are not counted toward : or ..

 Example summary file: